Religious Education at HCPS is led by Mrs S Billam

 The school bears in mind that the British Isles is a multicultural nation which has Christianity as one of the main religion of the population.
 As a result, Christianity receives the appropriate weighting within the religious education curriculum.
 Faiths studied in addition to Christianity are Buddhism, Judaism, Hinduism, Islam, Sikhism, R.E. is taught according to a five year plan.
 This ensures a correct balance and clear development of pupils' knowledge and understanding.
 Areas, which are necessarily repeated such as Christmas and Easter, are planned so that increasingly complex issues are covered each year.
 Different aspects of Christianity are taught every year.

 The school follows the unit guidelines of the County's Agreed Syllabus.
 Visits are organised to related places of worship.
 This shared experience across all years is carried through into the marking of significant festivals and events of the chosen faith.
 In addition a programme of visits facilitates visiting Christian Sites including, St. Nicholas Church and Hornsea United Reformed Church, The Hindu temple and Islamic Mosque in Pearson Park Hull.
-“It is not the purpose of Religious education to lead children to adopt a faith but to gain an understanding of the world of religion in order to form their own responses and opinions.”
-(East Riding Agreed Syllabus for religious education.)
+“It is not the purpose of Religious education to lead children to adopt a faith but to gain an understanding of the world of Religion and Worldviews in order to form their own responses and opinions.”
+(New East Riding Agreed Syllabus for Religious Education.2019.)